 Refinancing Your Loans

-If you have a solid debt-to-income ratio after graduation and have built your credit profile since you first took out your student loans — and you don’t foresee a need for PSLF or an income-based repayment program — refinancing might help lower your payment without extending the length of your loan via a lower interest rate.
+If you have a lower debt-to-income ratio after graduation and have built your credit over time since you first took out your student loans — and you don’t foresee a need for federal benefits — refinancing may be an option to consider, especially if you can qualify for a lower interest rate.

-You can see exactly if and how much you could save with SoFi’s student loan refinancing calculator.
+You can see how much you could save with our student loan refinancing calculator.

 The Takeaway